karakib2k18/Data-Structures-and-Algorithms-in-Cpp/Data Structures and Algorithms/README.md

 Solution Description:=>

 ####Height and width are initialised to 5 and 4 respectively but length is not initialised.
-Default value for an integer data member of a class is garbage value, hence length contains garbage value.
-Volume will thus be garbage value.
+Default value for an
+integer data member of a class is garbage value, hence length contains garbage value.Volume will thus be garbage value.

 ```